SyedMustafaImam/HPCC-On-VMware-/README.md

 ## **Creation Of Virtual Machines**

 The master node is set up by the name &#39;HPC Master&#39; with CentOS-5 32 bit as the main OS of the Virtual Machine and the network working on a NAT.
-The System Configuration of the HPC Master is presented below:
+The system configuration of our HPC masternode is presented below:

 ![ScreenShot](./Pictures/master.JPG)

 The compute node is also created by the name &#39;node1&#39; with CentOS-5 32 bit as the main OS of the Virtual Machine with a standard data store and a NAT.
-The System Configuration of the HPCNode1 are presented below:
+The system configuration of the node1 are presented below:

 ![ScreenShot](./Pictures/node1.JPG)

 Another compute node is also created by the name &#39;node2&#39; with Centos-5 32 bit as the main OS of the Virtual Machine with a standard data store and a NAT.
-The System Configuration of the HPCNode2 are presented below:
+The system configuration of the node2 are presented below:

 ![ScreenShot](./Pictures/node2.JPG)

 An NTP server was also created by using a node that is not part computation performed by a cluster.
 It was done by using Ubuntu OS 64 bit as the main OS of the Virtual Machine with a standard data store and a NAT network.
-System Configurations are presented below:
+System configurations are presented below:

 ![ScreenShot](./Pictures/ntp.JPG)

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## **Linux Installation on nodes**

+You can download the iso image of CentOS 5.2 here[https://archive.org/details/cent-os-5.2-i-386-bin-dvd].

 After booting up from the image it will automatically go into the install node.